 I do freelance from time-to-time, and my work has appeared in The Baffler, The Atlantic, Boundary2, The Daily Dot, Bright, Hybrid Pedagogy, O'Reilly Radar, KQED's MindShift, Inside Higher Ed, School Library Journal, Educating Modern Learners, ReadWriteWeb, Campus Technology, The Huffington Post, Edutopia, and elsewhere across the Web.
-I've been a blogger on-and-off for the past ten years, blending the personal, the political, and the professional as I've written about school, learning, life, and death.
+I've been a blogger on-and-off for the past fourteen years, blending the personal, the political, and the professional as I've written about school, learning, life, and death.
 Before that, I wrote academic essays - some published, some not.
 (Few read, let's be honest.)
 Before that, poetry.

 I'm the author of The Monsters of Education Technology (2014), The Revenge of the Monsters of Education Technology (2015), The Curse of the Monsters of Education Technology (2016), and The Monsters of Education Technology 4 (2017), collections of my keynotes and public talks.
 I also published Claim Your Domain in 2015, which argues students should control their digital identities and digital work.
-I'm working on another book Teaching Machines, which I swear I'll finish some day.
+I am currently working on another book Teaching Machines, which I swear I'll finish some day.

 Freelance writing isn't terribly lucrative.
 Go figure.
 So to pay the bills, I speak.
 Or, I write lengthy essays, and then I read them out loud to an audience.
 You can read some of the transcripts here.